jpgmv1998/jpgmv1998.github.io/_portfolio/finalProject_espm157.md

 ---
 title: "Anti-Deforestation Policies and Changes in the Clearings Pattern: Brazilian Amazon Case"
-excerpt: "Final Project of ESPM 157 Course at UC Berkeley"
+excerpt: "Final Project of "Data Science in Global Change Ecology" (ESPM 157) Course at UC Berkeley"
 collection: projects
 ---